harkony/leet-code-challenge/README.md

 # leet-code-challenge
-- Rule : At least two problem solving per week
+- Rule : At least two(or one of hard) problem solving per week

 - Participants
   - quodvide